 The fact that your husky is burying his head into you means you are very comforting to him and he feels safe around you.

 This suggests you’ve done a great job at raising him, and this is his way of showing you that he trusts you and can rely on you.

 This is original content produced and published by My Happy Husky | www.myhappyhusky.com

-Popular read: How to tell your husky you love them
+Popular read: Ways to show your husky you love them

-You might be thinking it’s weird to go from head burying to dog crates.
+You might think it’s weird to go from head burying to dog crates.
 But they’re actually very related.

 This is almost proof that your husky can have an excellent relationship with his crate, and when he does, this will make your life easier too.